allofphysicsgraph/proofofconcept/README.md

 * operators_database.xml  : library of unique inference rules to be used by connections
 * comments_database.xml   : set of comments which may reference multiple statements

-None of the XML format and style is documented because it is under active development
+The XML format and style is under-documented because it is under active development

 physics_graph_notes.log: my commentary and observations on the project as it progresses